Möbius

 For convenience of typing on some keyboards, Mobius

-is an alias for Möbius
+is defined as an alias for Möbius

 The package defines a Möbius